CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/README.md

 `ln -s $FULL_PATH_TO_FILTERBANK $DESTINATION`

 # CHIME-Pulsar_automated_filterbank
-the best way to run is in two parts `check_single_pulse.sh -b -d $DM`
+the best way to run is in two parts; both parts should be run in the folder that you symlinked to in the section above `check_single_pulse.sh -b -d $DM`

 to run the initial prep for fetch